 Psychology of HVLP

-Painters have to understand that HVLP is a totally different spraying experience compared to airless.
+Painters have to understand that HVLP is a totally different spraying experience compared to airless, which is a good thing.
 It is like the difference between downhill skiing and cross country skiing.
 Both are fun and productive exercises, and both involve skis, but that is where the similarities end.

 Specifically, since most painters come from an airless spraying background, HVLP initially seems like a very foreign language on the equipment side.
 There is no pump, the gun and tip systems are completely different, and most of all, it seems like you are spraying in slow motion.